 It matters not whether you receive the pension fund directly; if your deceased partner was given bad pension advice, then you can still claim for damages.
 In some scenarios, it may be a little more complicated as the individual is not around to confirm the details, but there should be a paper trail when it comes to financial advice.

-This is yet another grey area which has no doubt seen many cases of pension mis-selling fall by the wayside.
+This is yet another grey area that has no doubt seen many cases of pension mis-selling fall by the wayside.
 Whether or not you agree with the advice given, if the advice turns out to be incorrect or not appropriate for your situation, it matters not whether you agreed.
 You only agree to the advice you were given, and therefore the individual who gave you that advice could be deemed liable.

 If you can prove their advice was inappropriate and they were liable for the outcome, then you should be able to claim compensation.
-Each pension mis-selling case which is not pursued means that potentially liable parties will not be held to account – increasing the chances of this happening again in the future.
+Each pension mis-selling case that is not pursued means that potentially liable parties will not be held to account - increasing the chances of this happening again in the future.

 Here at Money Savings Advice, we have partnered with some of the UK’s leading Financial Claims management companies.
 They have already helped thousands of people claim compensation for a mis-sold pension and they can do the same for you.